 So should you have one?
 What’s the right answer?
 How can you know the benefits of having a first trimester or early pregnancy scan?

 Well pull up your socks and readjust that bra for possibly the hundredth time today, mama!
 We’re going to dive in and examine it all, from how many scans during pregnancy to ultrasound cost, and all the way pregnancy ultrasound WEEK-BY-WEEK, so there’s no information left out.

-As a labor and delivery nurse of three years, I see the women who had REGRETS about what they did while pregnant ALL DAY.
+As a labor and delivery nurse, I see the women who had REGRETS about what they did while pregnant ALL DAY.
 While an early pregnancy scan might not be the worst thing in the world to miss from a sentimental perspective, that should be your choice to decide, and not to miss because of lack of information.

 I want you to have all that you need to make an informed decision sooner, rather than too late!